MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 ## Real-world examples

 The rest of this article will provide scenarios and tested examples to show you some possibilities.

+>[!TIP]
-Since it is part of the [Microsoft Community Docs](https://github.com/MicrosoftDocs/microsoft-365-community), you're encouraged to contribute your own!
+> Since this article is part of the **Microsoft Community Docs**, you're encouraged to contribute your own!
+> Get started contributing here: [Microsoft Community Docs](https://github.com/MicrosoftDocs/microsoft-365-community)

 ### Scenario 1: Contract documents across siloed departments